-''' CORE.select 0.; select core 0Register.view; view registers of current core 0Register.view /CORE 1.; view registers of core 1 ''' The number of the currently selected core is shown in the state line at the bottom of the main window.
-You can use this to switch the GUIs perspective to the other cores when you right-click on the core number there.
+When the task halts, e.g. due to a breakpoint hit, the TRACE32 PowerView GUI shows the core on which the debug event has happened.
+The core number is shown in the state line at the bottom of the main window.
+You can switch the GUIs perspective to the other cores when you right-click on the core number there.
+Alternatively you can use the command CORE.select <number>.